 Attend a Beatles Tour

-In the nature of transparency, you should know that I am not a fan of The Beatles.
+You should know that I am not a fan of The Beatles.

 I know, I know, they’re one of the greatest bands of all time, and all that.
 But I’ve never had good music taste.
 I’m sorry.
 I don’t appreciate good music.
 I know.